Control system security: Risks and Vulnerabilities

+ICS networks face risks from malware, misuse of remote access, insider threats, and process manipulation attacks.
+Many vulnerabilities also come from devices that are outdated, use of weak authentication, and an increased dependence on technologies like Ethernet and Windows.
+Underestimating attackers and overestimating a network's security results in organizations being more vulnerable than they realize.

+Vulnerabilities become even more dangerous when systems lack defense in depth.
+Which essentially means that there are not enough layered protections to stop attackers from progressing forward once they breach a single point.
+Once an attacker gets past one weak point, like a remote access port or an outdated controller, it is very easy for them to move deeper into the network.

 Government efforts

 The U.S. Government Computer Emergency Readiness Team (US-CERT) originally instituted a control systems security program (CSSP) now the National Cybersecurity and Communications Integration Center (NCCIC) Industrial Control Systems, which has made available a large set of free National Institute of Standards and Technology (NIST) standards documents regarding control system security.
 The U.S. Government Joint Capability Technology Demonstration (JCTD) known as MOSAICS (More Situational Awareness for Industrial Control Systems) is the initial demonstration of cybersecurity defensive capability for critical infrastructure control systems.
 MOSAICS addresses the Department of Defense (DOD) operational need for cyber defense capabilities to defend critical infrastructure control systems from cyber attack, such as power, water and wastewater, and safety controls, affect the physical environment.
 The MOSAICS JCTD prototype will be shared with commercial industry through Industry Days for further research and development, an approach intended to lead to an innovative, game-changing capabilities for cybersecurity for critical infrastructure control systems.